Codex Chimalpopoca: History

 The original of the manuscript is unknown and the original is probably a copy of an even older work.
-The three parts of the copied manuscript in Mexico's National Institute are all in one hand.
-The script is provided with cover pages bearing the genealogy of Mexican historian Fernando de Alva Cortés Ixtlilxochitl.
+The handwriting of the three parts of the copied manuscript in Mexico's National Institute are all in one hand.
+The script is provided with cover pages bearing the genealogy of Mexican historian Fernando de Alva Ixtlilxochitl.
 Although Ixtlilxochitl himself does not make mention anywhere in his works of this manuscript, it is tempting to speculate that he is the copyist.
 In the mid-eighteenth century, the well known collector Lorenzo Boturini Benaduci describes a manuscript that closely resembles the Codex Chimalpopoca, and specifies that it was copied by Ixtlilxochitl.
 What is known is that at the end of the eighteenth century, Mexican scholar Antonio de León y Gama made a copy of the manuscript, which is preserved at the Bibliothèque nationale de France.
 Following the disappearance of the original manuscript, probably in 1949, the best source for its study is the photograph of the original that was taken by Primo Feliciano Velázquez in 1945.

 Contents

 Codex Chimalpopoca is composed of three parts unrelated to each other.
-The first part, called Anales de Cuauhtitlan (Annals of Cuautitlán), is a work in Nahuatl, which takes its name from the city of Cuautitlán.
+The first part, called Anales de Cuauhtitlan (Annals of Cuautitlán), is an alphabetic text in Nahuatl, which takes its name from the city of Cuautitlán.
 The content is primarily historical.
 It nevertheless contains a brief version of the Leyenda de los Soles (Legend of the Suns).
 This part occupies pages 1–68 of the codex.
-The second part, with the title Breve relación de los dioses y ritos de la gentilidad, consists of a short book written in Spanish (pages 69–74 of the manuscript) by a certain Indian cleric of the sixteenth and seventeenth century, Pedro Ponce de León, which deals with Aztec deities and rites.
+The second part, with the title Breve relación de los dioses y ritos de la gentilidad, consists of a short book written in Spanish (pages 69–74 of the manuscript) by a certain Indian cleric of the late sixteenth and early seventeenth centuries, Pedro Ponce de León, which deals with Aztec deities and rites.
 The third part, called Leyenda de los Soles is another work in Nahuatl that develops versions of the most frequently cited sun legends (pages 75–84).
-The Codex's name was given by Francisco del Paso y Troncoso in 1903.
+The codex's name was given by Mexican scholar Francisco del Paso y Troncoso in 1903.
 The second section, the Breve relación, is not included in the 1945 copy.